Eddy98/Systems-Design-Fundamentals/README.md

 - **Nginx:** Pronounced "engine X" - is a very popular webserver that's often used as a reverse proxy and load balancer.

+## Load Balancers

+**Notes:** Very common, used when servers have to manage a limited amount of resources.
+When a system is horizontally scaled system, meaning that there are multiple servers to manage the request from the clients, a load balancer can be used to know to what server issue the requests to.
+A load balancer is a server that sits in between a set of clients and a set of servers, it has the job of balancing workloads across resources.
+The clients issue the request to the load balancer, and then the load balancer redirect the request to the proper server.
+Load balancers assist with preventing servers overloading with an excess of requests.
+And also by distributing better the request, the system provides a better throughput.
+Load balancers are a type of reverse proxy.
+They can happen at multiple places in a system.

+One way that load balancers select servers is a round robin approach.
+It is a method that it goes trough all the servers in an order, and then it repeats, like a circle.
+Another more complex approach is a weighted round robin, you assign a weight on a server.
+This can mean that the load balancer can redirect more request to a server than another.
+This could be could be because one server could be more powerful than another.
+Another way os based on performance.
+The load balancer would perform health checks on the servers, and based on the info it decides where to redirect requests.
+Another common is an IP based server selection strategy.
+When Load balancer receives a request, it hashes the IP address of the client to send request to mapped server.
+Another strategy is a path based server selection, a load balancer distributes request depending on the path.
+For example, all request related to payments go to a specific set of servers, or all request related to advertising get routed to a specific set of servers.

+Sometimes it can make sense to have multiple load balancers with different strategies.
+For example, clients can issue request to a first load balancer, and then these are redirected to other load balancers with a different strategy.

+**Key Terms:**

+- **Load Balancers:** A type of reverse proxy that distributes traffic across servers.
+Load balancers can be found in many parts ofa system, from the DNS layer all the way to the database layer.

+- **Server-Selection Strategy:** How a load balancer chooses servers when distributing traffic amongst multiple servers.
+Commonly used strategies include round-robin, random selection, performance-based selection (choosing the server with the best performance metrics, like the fastest response time or the least amount of traffic), and IP-based Routing.

+- **Hot Spot:** When distributing a workload across a set of servers, that workload might be spread unevenly.
+This can happen if your sharding key or your hashing function are suboptimal, or if your workload is naturally skewed: some servers will receive a lot more traffic than others, this creating a "hot spot".

 ## Glossary